mbmccormick/mbmccormick.github.io/_posts/2010-12-22-rapid-application-development-with-limonade-and-php.md

 ---
 layout: post
-title: 'Rapid Application Development with Limonade and PHP'
+title: "Rapid Application Development with Limonade and PHP"
 ---

 Recently, I've been working on the first product for McCormick Technologies (more information about that to come).
 My application started out as a very simple utility that I was using for internal workflows and over the past couple of months the feature set has really grown.
 I decided that it was time to move to a MVC framework to keep the application organized and reduce duplicate code.
 So I began searching for a light-weight MVC framework for PHP, or "micro-framework" as it's called.